gsn2012/OSFinalProject/README.md

 ## Compilation

-Use make to compile all the files.
+Use build to compile all the files.

 ```
 ./build